srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 where `${ID}` is the client ID (1 or 2).

-With this configuration on the clients we will change the encapsulation type on the `ethernet-1/1` interface of the SR Linux switches and see how it affects the traffic between the clients' interfaces.
+With a static configuration on the clients we will change the encapsulation type on the `ethernet-1/1` interface of the SR Linux switches and see how it affects the traffic between the clients' interfaces.

 Deploy the lab: